PoorHttp/PoorWSGI/doc/install.rst

 Unstable version
 ----------------
-Developing of next version is pushed to ``unstable`` branch.
+Developing of next version is pushed to ``master`` branch, which is default.
 If you want to use this version, you must install it from git.

 .. code:: sh